syzwina/quartz/content/notes/university/2nd Year/COMP26020 Programming Languages and Paradigms.md

 title: "COMP26020 Programming Languages and Paradigms"
 ---
 A one year long module :weary:.
+Okay I just realised because Asma told me that this exam, is a 70% exam, of a 20 credit module.
+SO yea, quite important I'd say.
+Time to study ...

 # Part I : C and C++